DylanBarrett/digital-systems-streaming-tutorial/README.md

-# Streaming Tutorial / Resources
+# Streaming Tutorial / Resources - Zachary Kipping (zkp64)

 ## Overview
   This tutorial is going to go over everything you may need to start streaming on the web.
+This will be useful for anyone looking to stream for person or commercial use.
+Streaming is starting to become a large phenomenon on the internet and companies/individuals can make great use of it.

   Topics Included: